Nick Westbrook-Ikhine Player Prop Bets for NFL Week 18 | Tennessee vs. Houston 1/9/2022

 - Westbrook-Ikhine has been the target of 10.3% (52 total) of his team's 503 passing attempts this season.

-- With nine targets in the red zone this season, Westbrook-Ikhine has been on the receiving end of 12.2% of his team's 74 red zone pass attempts.
+- Westbrook-Ikhine has seen the ball thrown his way nine times in the red zone this season, 12.2% of his team's 74 red zone pass attempts.

+- The Titans, who rank 15th in the NFL in points scored, have attempted a pass 49.2% of the time while opting for the ground attack 50.8% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Westbrook-Ikhine's matchup with the Texans.